hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 # TPM Attestation

-One type of hardware RoT that can be used to prove control over a certain platform is the {{TPM2.0}}.
-TPMs natively offer interfaces for producing both key and platform attestation tokens.
+The Trusted Platform Module (TPM) {{TPM2.0}} is one type of hardware RoT.
+TPMs offer the ability to produce both key and platform attestation tokens.

 ## Platform Attestation

 Platform Configuration Registers (PCRs) represent the core mechanism in TPMs for measuring and conveying information about the platform state via remote attestation.
 While specifications exist for assigning individual PCRs to specific software components, the choice of which combination of PCRs to include for any attestation procedure (and which hashing algorithm to use) is left to the parties involved.
-The agreement over and configuration of the PCR selection falls outside the scope of this specification and thus expected to occur out-of-band.
+The agreement over and the configuration of the PCR selection falls outside the scope of this specification and is thus expected to occur out-of-band.

 The attestation evidence is produced through the TPM2_Quote operation.
 The evidence along with all other relevant metadata is transmitted in a format derived from the {{WebAuthn}} Attestation Statements.
 This format and the workflows around it are defined below.

 ### TPM Platform Attestation Statement Format

-The TPM Platform Attestation Statement is a modified version of the TPM Attestation Statement Format which covers key attestation tokens.
+The TPM Platform Attestation Statement is a modified version of the TPM Attestation Statement Format, which covers key attestation tokens.

 ~~~~
     tpmPlatStmtFormat = {